What is eToro CopyTrading?

 10. Ask for advice and support from the traders you trust!

-Majority of successful traders are loners, who don’t share their knowledge.
+The majority of successful traders are loners who don’t share their knowledge.
 They prefer to stay incognito.

-Thus, before the development of copy trading platforms, it was very hard to find a trustworthy way to interact with more experienced traders.
+Thus, before the development of copy trading platforms, finding a trustworthy way to interact with more experienced traders was very hard.

 So go ahead, follow some popular traders, ask them questions in the comments of their posts and pick their brains!